Japan election campaign promises include potential market-movers

 Media polls show the ruling coalition of the LDP and Komeito is expected to secure a majority of the 465 seats up for grabs in the election, making some pledges more attainable.

-The ruling parties support developing a “green international financial center” in Japan for bonds issued to address climate change and help attain carbon neutrality.
-The Japanese government has already unveiled the idea.
+The ruling parties support developing a "green international financial center" in Japan for bonds issued to address climate change and help attain carbon neutrality.
+The government has already unveiled the idea.

 Japan pledged to bring carbon dioxide emissions to net zero by 2050 when Kishida's predecessor, Yoshihide Suga, was prime minister, putting it on par with the United States and Europe.